 Beautify Your Craft Fair Booth

 Even though you’re going to want to bring plenty of inventory, try not to overcrowd your booth.
-Hopefully, you’ll have an extra set of hands with you so that you can send someone to the car to retrieve replenishments if you sell out of something.
+Hopefully, you’ll have an extra set of hands so you can send someone to the car to retrieve replenishments if you sell out of something.
 Remember, your customers want to see what you’re capable of; you do not have to try and squeeze in every piece you’ve made.